jappeace/jappeaceApplication/content/why-blog-2019.md

 I learned at the beginning of 2017 the internet was already too big.
-Still my goal was to be an attention whore, and to get that you /need/ to post your content on aggregator websites like reddit or facebook (depending on your audience).
+Still my goal was to be an attention whore, and to get that you /need/ to post your content on aggregator websites like reddit or Facebook (depending on your audience).
-Peeps aren't going to type in `jappie.me` magically in the URL bar, and Google ain't gonna find you without some links pointing to you.
+Peeps aren't going to type in `jappie.me` magically in the URL bar, and Google ain't just gonna find you without some links pointing to you.

 Getting a big name that last trough the ages was a goal of Jappie from 2017/2018,
 I don't think this is no longer a goal of mine.
 Once I'm dead, well, I'm dead.
-You can remember me all you want, aint gonna bring me back, and who wants to go back anyway?
+You can remember me all you want, that ain't gonna bring me back, and who wants to go back anyway?

 ## Great compromise